pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 ## How we made it possible?

-It’s a hackathon, so we hack, of course. =)
+It's a hackathon, so we hack, of course. =)

-Let’s take a look at our goal again: building an in-browser TiDB database.
+Let's take a look at our goal again: building an in-browser TiDB database.
 Breaking it down, we got a few questions to answer:

 1. Can TiDB be compiled to an in-browser application?
 If yes, how?
 2. How can users input the SQL statements and get their results just from the browser?

-Let’s find out.
+Let's find out.

 ### Question #1: Can TiDB be compiled to an in-browser application?
 If yes, how?

 **What we knew:** TiDB is written in Golang, and Go 1.11 added a port to WebAssembly.

-**What we didn’t know:** Does TiDB include any platform-specific libraries that can’t be compiled to Wasm?
+**What we didn't know:** Does TiDB include any platform-specific libraries that can't be compiled to Wasm?

 We started our adventure of compiling TiDB to Wasm by following [getting started with WebAssembly](https://github.com/golang/go/wiki/WebAssembly#getting-started).
 Here was our first setback:

 ![Getting started with WebAssembly](media/getting-started-with-webassembly.png)

-Going through the goleveldb code and the storage package led to the heartbreaking fact that even though it had implementations for most platforms, it didn’t have one for Wasm:
+Going through the goleveldb code and the storage package led to the heartbreaking fact that even though it had implementations for most platforms, it didn't have one for Wasm:

 ![The goleveldb code and the storage package](media/goleveldb-code-and-the-storage-package.png)